46 Comments

 4. Certificado de soltería

-The “certificate of being single” is an official document stating that you are single, divorced or widowed, so free to marry.
+The “Certificate of being single” is an official document stating that you are single, divorced or widowed, so legally free to marry.

-If you are already in Peru, one option is to ask the municipality where you plan to marry if an affidavit signed in front of a notary in Peru is accepted.
-If yes, great; just go to the nearest notary and sign (you probably will first need a Permit to sign contracts); problem solved quickly and easily.
+If you are already in Peru, first check with the municipality where you plan to marry whether they accept an affidavit signed before a Peruvian notary.
+If they do - great.
+You just visit a notary and sign the declaration.
+Be aware you may first need a Permit to sign contracts.
+This is often the quickest and easiest solution.

 5. Domicile certificate

-Most municipalities request that at least one partner lives in the municipality where the wedding takes place.
+Most municipalities require that at least one partner lives in the municipality where the wedding takes place.
+This can be shown through:

 6. Certificado médico prenupcial

-Most municipalities request a medical exam, the so-called certificado médico prenupcial, before they allow you to get married.
+Most municipalities require a medical exam, the so-called certificado médico prenupcial.
+It typically includes:

 7. Witnesses